 - 5.4.2 Several local strategies and schemes cover the Neighbourhood Plan Area - In 2019, the Local Nature Partnership for Cambridgeshire and Peterborough produced 'Doubling Nature: A Vision for the Natural Future of Cambridgeshire and Peterborough in 2050'.
 This puts nature at the heart of Peterborough's growth agenda and aims to double the area of land actively managed for nature across Cambridgeshire and Peterborough. - Peterborough City Council's Peterborough Tree and Woodland Strategy 2018-2028.
 The city's trees and woodlands have the capacity to both improve the quality of life for Peterborough residents and make a significant contribution towards the Council's environmental targets and aspirations.
 The strategy will seek to manage them in a sustainable way and particularly applies to the extensive legacy woodlands planted by the Peterborough Development Corporation (PDC) in the 1970's which includes the Werrington 'township' area.
-The preservation and improvement of wildlife habitats and the conservation value of the city's trees and woodlands is at the heart of the strategy. - Werrington Brook Management Plan April 2019 to March 2022 commissioned by Peterborough City Council covers the Werrington Brook area (which forms the southern boundary of Werrington and extends into Werrington Recreation Ground, Werrington Paddocks, Werrington Meadows and Cuckoos Hollow).
+The preservation and improvement of wildlife habitats and the conservation value of the city's trees and woodlands is at the heart of the strategy. - Werrington Brook Management Plan April 2019 to March 2022 commissioned by Peterborough City Council covers the Marholm and Werrington Brook area (which forms the southern boundary of Werrington and extends into Werrington Recreation Ground, Werrington Paddocks, Werrington Meadows and Cuckoos Hollow).
 It identifies the different biodiversity areas and details how this area will be maintained.
-There has been a long-term aim to get designation for this area as a Nature Reserve. - 5.4.3 Within the Neighbourhood Plan Area is a County Wildlife Site and Brownfield Diversity Site at Werrington Junction.
+There has been a long-term aim to get designation for this area as a Nature Reserve. - The emerging Cambridgeshire and Peterborough Local Nature Recovery Strategy which will identify priority actions for nature and map specific areas for improving habitats for nature recovery (expected Winter 2024). - 5.4.3 Within the Neighbourhood Plan Area is a County Wildlife Site and Brownfield Diversity Site at Werrington Junction.
 Both are small tracts of larger linear sites running along the margins of the main railway line although there is no public access.
 Much of the site was within the area developed as part of the Werrington Dive Under Tunnel 2019-21.
 Its importance was acknowledged within Network Rail's Scheme of Works, but it is not known how extensively the habitat was affected by this work.
-PCC's LP28 states that development will only be permitted on local sites such as County Wildlife sites where the need and benefit of the development clearly outweigh the loss and the coherence of the local ecological network.
+LP28 states that development will only be permitted on local sites such as County Wildlife sites where the need and benefit of the development clearly outweigh the loss and the coherence of the local ecological network.

 Figure 14: Map showing the Brownfield Diversity Site and the adjacent County Wildlife Site running northwest to southeast.

-Key: Brownfield Diversity Site light brown strip

-County Wildlife Site Light green narrow strip
+Key: Brownfield Diversity Site light brown strip County Wildlife Site Light green narrow strip